If The Bride’s Father Has Passed Away

 If you’re looking for more ideas on how to create original humour, check out our How To Be Funny blog.

 Whatever you do, do NOT resort to wedding gags!
-They’re either just cringy or been used a thousand times before.
+They’re either just cringy or have been used a thousand times before.

 Rule 3- Tell a story